 It’s no secret that type 2 diabetes is a growing health risk, both across Canada and worldwide.
-But prediabetes — a condition that occurs when your blood sugar levels are higher than normal, but not high enough for a diabetes diagnosis — gets considerably less attention.
+But prediabetes gets considerably less attention.

-That’s unfortunate, because Diabetes Canada estimates that prediabetes affects at least 6 million Canadians, many of whom don’t know they have it.
-And while prediabetes won’t typically cause noticeable symptoms, it does cause tissue damage that puts you at risk of diabetes-related complications later on.
+Diabetes Canada estimates that prediabetes affects at least 6 million Canadians, many of whom don’t know they have it.
+Prediabetes won’t typically cause noticeable symptoms.
+But it does cause tissue damage that puts you at risk of diabetes-related complications later on.
 And meanwhile, it increases your risk of developing type 2 diabetes, heart disease and stroke, according to the Centers for Disease Control.

 Prediabetes is about insulin resistance and a loss of blood-sugar control

 Your body already has a system in place to keep your blood sugar (properly called blood glucose) within a healthy range.
-When your blood sugar rises – say, for example, after a carb-heavy meal – your pancreas releases a hormone called insulin, which tells your cells to use that glucose for energy.
+When your blood sugar rises – say, for example, after a carb-heavy meal – your pancreas releases a hormone called insulin.
+It’s insulin that tells your cells to use that glucose for energy.

 If you’re carrying excess weight and eating more than you need to, though, your metabolism ends up working less efficiently.

 “In prediabetes, many of the metabolic systems of the body are overloaded,” says Dr. David Jenkins, the director of the Clinical Nutrition and Risk Factor Modification Centre at St. Michael’s Hospital in Toronto.
-You end up taking glucose less readily into your muscles and other organs that need it after a meal — a condition called insulin resistance — and your pancreas releases more and more insulin to compensate.
+You end up taking glucose less readily into your muscles and other organs that need it after a meal.
+This is a condition called insulin resistance.
+Because of this, your pancreas releases more and more insulin to compensate.

 When you’ve been “fasting” for several hours – for example, overnight – your liver puts out more glucose to fuel your body, and your pancreas in turn has to secrete more insulin.
 “This goes on until the pancreas can’t keep up as well,” Jenkins says.
 “So it ‘gives up the ghost’ and you start to see your blood-glucose level rising.”

 The greatest risk associated with prediabetes is that your blood sugar levels will continue to rise and eventually meet the diagnostic criteria for type 2 diabetes.
-If that happens, you might feel fatigued, experience unexplained weight gain and notice you’re passing a larger-than-normal amount of urine — and feeling excessively thirsty as a result.
+If that happens, you might:

 - Maintain a healthy body weight.
 Being overweight is the largest risk factor for prediabetes and type 2 diabetes.
 Research conducted at Leicester General Hospital in the United Kingdom found that even a small, sustained loss of just a few pounds is enough to lower your risk and may even reverse prediabetes.

 - Stay fit and active.
-Regular physical activity helps you maintain a healthy weight and builds muscle, which means you’ll have more muscle tissue to use up your blood glucose.
-(Read more: How to start exercising.)
+Regular physical activity helps you maintain a healthy weight and builds muscle.
+This means you’ll have more muscle tissue to use up your blood glucose.